triccyx/txlog/README.md

 This solution is only available if you use at least **c++17 compiler**

-# 4. Prerequisites
+# 3. Prerequisites

 -   Linux system
 -   c++11 compiler
 -   cmake

-# 5. Configuration file
+# 4. Configuration file

 The `./configuration/logconfig.json` file is used to configure the logging system.